Meet5555/Keep-Notes-Chrome-Extension/README.md

 -   View notes of current website in floating window after clicking on "view page notes" button
 -   Remove any single note from floating window
 -   Listen the recent note in popup using play button
+-   You can hide floating view note button from the popup

 ## Screenshots